salcedoe/MtMdocs/docs/slicer/CTPETExplore.md

 ![img-name](images/button-segment-editor.png){ width="30"}

-1. Switch to the Segment Editor Module
+1. Switch to the Segment Editor Module by clicking on the icon in the toolbar (or selecting in the Modules pop-up menu)
 2. Click on the "Show 3D" button
 3. You should now see a 3D segmentation of the tumor